-Ultrasound is safe and painless, and produces pictures of the inside of the body using sound waves.
+An ultrasound is a safe and painless procedure that produces pictures of internal organs using sound waves.
 Ultrasound imaging, also called sonography, involves the use of a small transducer (probe) and ultrasound gel placed directly on the skin.
-High-frequency sound waves are transmitted from the probe through the gel into the body.
-The transducer collects the sounds that bounce back and a computer then uses those sound waves to create an image.
-Ultrasound examinations do not use ionizing radiation (as used in x-rays), thus there is no radiation exposure to the patient.
-Because ultrasound images are captured in real-time, they can show the structure and movement of the body’s internal organs, as well as blood flowing through blood vessels.
-There are no known harmful side effects to conservative use of ultrasound.
-You will experience no side effects after the exam.
+High-frequency sound waves are transmitted from the probe through the gel then into the body.
+The transducer collects the sound and a computer then uses those sound waves to create an image.

 - Obstetrical and Gynecological

 The preparation for an ultrasound varies based on the location of the imaging.
 All patients will likely have to remove jewelry or clothing and be provided a gown before the procedure begins.
 More specific preparations depend on the type of ultrasound you are having such as: